ssk12o/sop-site/content/sop1/lab/l0/index.en.md

 $ git clone ssh://gitolite@vl01/l0en/name_surname
 ```

-Command creates directory with name of repository and copies files to it.
+Command creates directory with name of repository (`name_surname`) and copies files to it.
 Inside this directory you write your code.

 The task consists of stages.